-Learn about Aboriginal culture from the convenience of your classroom in this Stage 3 (Years 5-6) HSIE cross-curricular incursion.
+Learn about Aboriginal culture from the convenience of your classroom in this Stage 1 (Years 1-2) HSIE incursion.
 An Aboriginal guide will help students understand the importance of culture and caring for Country.

 Students can look forward to a fun day of learning about the culture and Country of the Yuin People, led by a local Aboriginal guide.
 They’ll find out about bush tucker and medicine, the role of women in Yuin culture, traditional weaving, art, music and dance, and how the Yuin People manage and protect Country.

 Aboriginal people have been walking the earth for thousands of years.
 They continue to have a strong connection to country, and traditional practices and stories play an important part in modern life.
 Students will come away with an appreciation of the rich Aboriginal culture that exists in their region.
 They'll make fundamental links between traditional stories, land, Country and languages.

 For program outline, safety and practical information about this incursion, see info for teachers

 |Stage 1 (Years 1-2)

 GE1-1.
 Describes features of places and the connections people have with places

 GE1-2.
 Identifies ways in which people interact with and care for places

 HT1-1.
 Communicates an understanding of change and continuity in family life using appropriate historical terms